lemocla/Codzilla/README.md

     - #### **W3C HTML Code Validator**

       Each page for the website was run through the [W3C Markup Validation Service](https://validator.w3.org/) by direct input and returned no errors.
-      As the webpages are dynamically rendered with Jinja template, each scenario had to be validate by direct input by viewing and copying the source code for the page.
+      As the webpages are dynamically rendered with Jinja template, each scenario had to be validated by direct input by viewing and copying the source code for the page.

       The HTML validation screenshots for each pages can be found be found in the folder documentation/html_validation